 What is BellaDerm?

 BellaDerm is a very similar product to AlloDerm, except it most often uses living donors – most often donors that have donated their tissues and skin during other cosmetic procedures.
 For example, cosmetic surgery after extensive weight loss often leaves a lot of excess skin.
 Individuals that then go through cosmetic surgery have some of those tissues removed, and those tissues are then repurposed (with all cells remove) to create a similar structure to AlloDerm.

 AlloDerm and BellaDerm are essentially the same products, but with different manufacturers (LifeCell vs MTF) and a different process to secure the tissues.
 The way the two companies acquire the human tissues is what separates them.

 Although most people prefer the idea behind BellaDerm (acquiring the tissues mostly from living donors rather than cadavers), many surgeons still prefer using AlloDerm because AlloDerm has years of research and procedural evidence supporting its use, while BellaDerm is a relatively new product that doesn’t have the same research or vetting.
 Most plastic surgeons are also familiar with AlloDerm, while BellaDerm is only now starting to become more mainstream.

 Talk to Your Plastic Surgeon About AlloDerm and BellaDerm

-The decision to use AlloDerm and BellaDerm is first something you should discuss with your plastic surgeon.
+The decision to use AlloDerm breast reconstruction and BellaDerm is first something you should discuss with your plastic surgeon.
 These types of procedures are related to the structure and shape of your breasts, the surrounding tissue, your budget, and more.
 The best way to ensure that either AlloDerm or BellaDerm are right for your needs is to talk it over with your surgeon and discover what solutions make the most sense for you.